Ashwagandha for Immune Support: The Immunostat Principle

 What This Means in Practice

 • Most likely to benefit: People experiencing stress-related immune suppression — frequent colds, slow recovery from illness, vulnerability to infections during stressful periods.
-The cortisol-mediated immunosuppression is well-documented, and ashwagandha addresses it directly.
+The cortisol-mediated immunosuppression is well-documented, and ashwagandha is traditionally used to address it directly.

 • The sleep pathway: If poor sleep is a co-existing driver of immune vulnerability, addressing it with ashwagandha targets two mechanisms simultaneously.

-• Post-illness recovery: The lymphocyte and NK cell data suggests potential benefit for immune restoration after prolonged illness or treatment-related immune depletion (with medical supervision).
+• Post-illness recovery: The lymphocyte and NK cell data suggests potential benefit for immune restoration after prolonged illness or treatment-related immune depletion (with medical supervision), traditionally used to support general wellbeing.

-• Who should exercise caution: People with autoimmune conditions (lupus, rheumatoid arthritis, multiple sclerosis) — immune modulation could theoretically exacerbate autoimmune activity.
+• Who should exercise caution: People with autoimmune conditions (lupus, rheumatoid arthritis, multiple sclerosis) — its traditional use in supporting general wellbeing could theoretically affect autoimmune activity.
 Discuss with your rheumatologist or immunologist before use.

 • People on immunosuppressant medications: Cyclosporin, tacrolimus, and corticosteroids are directly relevant.
 Discuss with your prescriber.